Michelle Wilkinson – MOVING NATURALLY

 As a small child Michelle spent much of her time outdoors playing in woodlands, fields, by rivers and in streams around Stroud and in the Wye Valley.
 She dreamed of being a dancer, nurse and teacher.
 In late childhood and during her teenage years she set up her own school dance group, was a member of the British Red Cross Society and created a one-classroom school in her parents’ garage where she taught primary aged children.
 This evolved into an Education Degree in Movement and Dance from Exeter University in 1980.
 Following this Michelle spent a post-graduate year at the Laban Centre, now Trinity Laban Conservatoire of Music and Dance, in London where she studied movement and dance in the community.
 On her return to Devon she attended a variety of yoga classes and workshops both in Exeter and Totnes and from this developed a regular practice, which has become an important part of her movement exploration.
 She also completed four years of training as a Shiatsu Practitioner in schools in Totnes and Bristol.
 From 1999 – 2007 she attended numerous and regular 5Rhythms Dance sessions with a variety of teachers in Exeter and Totnes.
 She has continued her own exploration ever since.

 Since the early 8Os she has been teaching weekly sessions, individual sessions and workshops in movement and dance to a variety of people and groups in and around the Budleigh Salterton and Exmouth area.
 These include babies, children, students, professional adults, adults with special needs and retired residents.
 Michelle is a Professional Individual Member of the Foundation for Community Dance (People Dancing).
 In 2011 Moving Naturally became a reflective title for the evolution of this community movement work.
 Moving Naturally is not a particular discipline, system or style of dance or movement, but a discovery of the essence of human movement which lives within the individual.
+Born illegitimate in 1959 and given up for adoption, her womb-time connection with her birth mother is a wellspring for this work.

 Michelle gives thanks to the participants of her sessions and workshops who are on their own roads to self-discovery and have passionately supported this Moving Naturally work over the last decade in some cases even two decades.
 She feels deep gratitude to land and seascapes which hold her and wisely guide her in the river of life.
 She thanks the county dance agency Dance in Devon for continued dance opportunities, funding and connection into a wider dance community www.danceindevon.org.uk